Kauai High School

-Kauaʻi High School is a public high school located in Lihue, Hawaii.
-It is named after the island Kauaʻi and is a part of the Hawaii Department of Education.
+Kauaʻi High School is a public high school in Lihue, Hawaii.
+It is named after the island Kauaʻi and is part of the Hawaii Department of Education.

 Kauaʻi High School serves students from ninth through twelfth grades.
-It was the first public high school on the island of Kauaʻi and has a rich history, a wide variety of programs and many notable alumni.
+It was the first public high school on Kauaʻi and has a rich history, a wide variety of programs, and many notable alumni.
 It began operating in 1914 and graduated its first class, consisting of one out of seven students, in 1919.
 Since then, the school has grown each year with an increasing number of students.

 History

-The hill above Nāwiliwili was called Ke Kuhiau, which translates as "high point," and it was one of three heiau located near Kalapakī Bay.
-The residence of Governor Paul Kanoa stood there before annexation, and later it became the courthouse and county offices.
-When new county buildings were built on Rice Street, Kauaʻi High School was established on top of the hill.
+The hill above Nāwiliwili was called Ke Kuhiau ("high point"), and was one of three heiau near Kalapakī Bay.
+Governor Paul Kanoa's residence stood there before annexation, and later it became the courthouse and county offices.
+When new county buildings were built on Rice Street, Kauaʻi High School was established atop the hill.